IsaiahNichols/MNIST/README.md

     num_of_epochs = 10
     batch_size = 64

 Hyper perameters are settings made by the programmer on how they want their neural net to behave.
-By setting `learning_rate = 0.01`, the optimizer (present later in the script) will adjust the paramters in order to reduce the loss function in increments of `0.01`.
-The value chosen (to my knowledge) is a standard starting point because of its generally acceptable performance for a veriaty of machine learning tasks.
-The `num_of_epochs` simply states the amount of iterations the training phase will make over the training data and the `batch_size` states how the data will be broken up in order to save resources and time.
+By setting `learning_rate = 0.01`, the optimizer (present later in the script) will adjust the paramters (aka the weights) in order to reduce the loss function (also present later in the script) in increments of `0.01`.
+The value chosen is a standard starting point because of its generally acceptable performance for a veriaty of machine learning tasks.
+The `num_of_epochs` simply states the amount of iterations the training phase will make over the training data and the `batch_size` states how the data will be broken up which is useful for saving resources.

     # Loading Data
     transform = torchvision.transforms.Compose([torchvision.transforms.ToTensor(), torchvision.transforms.Normalize((0.1307,), (0.3081,))])